Autism & ADHD Screening Tests

 -

-are not a replacement for the clinical judgment based thorough assessment by a caring and well-trained clinician.
+are not a replacement for an assessment by a caring and well-trained clinician.

 -